Hurricane, UT

-Every vertical we've profiled in Hurricane city, ranked by count and median vulnerability score.
+Every vertical we've profiled in Hurricane, ranked by count and median vulnerability score.
 Use this as the starting point for an outbound list.

 No vertical data yet for this city.